Do citizens of Kosovo require a visa to visit Sweden?

 Who makes the decision regarding my application for visa?

 In most cases, the Embassy of Sweden in Skopje decides whether to grant a visa or not.
-If the Embassy for some reason is unable to take a decision in a visa case, the Embassy may transfer on the case to the Swedish Migration Agency.
+If the Embassy for some reason is unable to make a decision in a visa case, the Embassy may transfer the case to the Swedish Migration Agency.

 When will there be a decision in my case?